Wake Forest pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Wake Forest?

-On 25 June 2026, Cypress is the dominant pollen source in Wake Forest. grass are also present but at lower levels. hazel and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Wake Forest. ambrosia are also present but at lower levels. cypress, oak, willow, alder, artemisia, and birch are not currently active.

 When is pollen season in Wake Forest?